Can we explain unexpected fluctuations of long-term real interest rate?: Influences of fiscal and monetary policy

-In this section we suggest how this interaction between fiscal and monetary policy can look like.
-The long-term real interest rate can quickly jump or fall as a consequence of fiscal policy.
-Monetary policy can soften these emerging oscillations by appropriate decrease or increase of (expected) inflation rate or constant part of money stock.
-Our aim is elimination of the negative influence of fiscal policy which is seemingly unexpected fluctuation of the long-term real interest rate.
-If we identify the factors of this problem then we could reduce this fluctuation by the controlled change of money stock or inflation rate.\\

-We demonstrate this interaction on model with once S-bent curve LM (see the section \nolinebreak \ref{model_once_S-bent_curve_LM}) by the following Figure \ref{fig:interaction_fiscal_monetary_policy}.
-We consider the case of fiscal expansion, means the increase of aggregate income $Y$.

-Let start on the stable arc $A_1$ of the curve LM for the level of the aggregate income $Y_0$.
-Government increases aggregate income from $Y_0$ to $Y_1$, so the moving point is going along the stable arc $A_1$ to the point $[Y_1,R_1]$.
+In this section we suggest how the cooperation between the fiscal and monetary policy can look like.
+The long-term real interest rate can quickly jump or fall as a consequence of the fiscal policy.
+The monetary policy can reduce these fluctuations by an appropriate decrease or increase of the expected inflation rate or of the constant part of the money stock.
+Our aim is an elimination of the negative influence of the fiscal policy which is the mentioned fluctuation of the long-term real interest rate.
+We demonstrate this cooperation on the model with once S-bent LM curve using Figure \ref{fig:cooperation_fiscal_monetary_policy}.
+We consider the case of the fiscal expansion, i.e. the increasing aggregate income.
+Let us start on the stable arc $A_1$ of the LM curve for the level $Y_0$.
+The government increases the aggregate income from $Y_0$ to $Y_1$, so the moving point goes along the stable arc $A_1$ to the point $[Y_1,R_1]$.
 In this point the moving point is attracted to the point $[Y_1,R_2]$, denoted by $X$.
-So the long-term real interest rate is forced to jump to the level $R_2$ to the part of the stable arc $A_3$.
-In this moment the central bank could increase constant part of the money stock $M_S$ or (expected) inflation rate $\pi^e$ to shift the curve LM downwards such that the point $X$ would be the point $[Y_1,R_1]$.
-The shifted curve LM is figured as the curve LM'.
-Now, the moving is still on the required stable arc (now figured $A'_3$) but the long-term real interest rate does not jump to the level $R_2$ and is still on the level $R_1$.\\
+So, the long-term real interest rate is forced to jump to the level $R_2$ situated on the stable arc $A_3$.
+At this moment the central bank could increase the constant part of the money stock $M_S$ or the expected inflation rate $\pi^e$ to shift the LM curve downwards so that the point $X$ would become the point $[Y_1,R_1]$.
+The shifted LM curve is denoted by LM' on Figure \ref{fig:cooperation_fiscal_monetary_policy}.
+Now, the moving is still on the required stable arc (now denoted by $A'_3$) but the long-term real interest rate does not jump to the level $R_2$ and is still on the level $R_1$.

-The defence contra seemingly unexpected falling of long-term real interest rate is similar.
-At the right moment the central bank should decrease $M_S$ or $\pi^e$ to shift curve LM upwards.
+The central bank actions to reduce the falls of the long-term real interest rate are similar - at the right moment $M_S$ or $\pi^e$ should be decreased to shift the LM curve upwards.